Sielinski/vacuum/README.md

 dat <-
   c(14, -104, -97, -59, -161, 93, 454, -341, 54, 137, 473, 45, 193, 22)

-# outliers flagged as TRUE in the special column
+# outliers flagged as TRUE in the "special" column
 funop(dat)

 ```